huwprosser/huwprosser.github.io/src/content/blog/building-jarvis-in-real-life.md

+---
+title: "Building Jarvis in Real Life"
+date: "2022-10-23"
+excerpt: "The journey of building a real-life Jarvis AI assistant."
+---

 Since 2008, I've been fascinated by the idea of building a real-life J.A.R.V.I.S.
 What started as a childhood dream has evolved into a serious technical project, combining various AI technologies to create a truly intelligent assistant.

 ## The Journey